 Paris is a somewhat small city located in the state of Illinois.
 With a population of 8,285 people and three constituent neighborhoods, Paris is the 240th largest community in Illinois.

 When you are in Paris, you'll notice that it is more blue-collar than most other communities in America.
-36.33% of Paris’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Paris is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Paris who work in office and administrative support (14.48%), management occupations (6.80%), and food service (6.38%).
+37.91% of Paris’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Paris is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Paris who work in office and administrative support (12.22%), healthcare (8.09%), and sales jobs (6.14%).

-The percentage of adults in Paris who are college-educated is close to the national average for all communities of 21.84%: 18.06% of the adults in Paris have a bachelor's degree or advanced degree.
+The citizens of Paris are slightly less educated than the national average of 21.84% for the average city or town: 14.70% of adults in Paris have a bachelor's degree or advanced degree

 The people who call Paris home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paris residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Paris include German, English, Scottish, and Dutch.
+Important ancestries of people in Paris include Irish, German, English, European, and Italian.

 The most common language spoken in Paris is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Italian and Spanish.